Plat of Cumberland No. 1, 1903. All images

 1890's.
 Other companies, particularly the Colorado

-Fuel and Iron Company discussed below, controlled by John D. Rockefeller, Jr. in southern Colorado, were less beneficent.
+Fuel and Iron Company, discussed on the next page, controlled by John D. Rockefeller, Jr. in southern Colorado, were less beneficent.

 Cumberland Miners